-- 1. Describe fish and aquatic habitat in Lou Lake, Peanut Lake, Nico Lake, and any other water bodies within the mine site on the Fortune claim block, Burke Lake, Hislop Lake and any water bodies the NICO access road crosses or that the development otherwise affects. - 2.
-Describe the impacts of the NICO Project on aquatic organisms and habitat, including potential impacts from: - a. changes to flow or habitat, including alterations to banks, shores and riparian areas of waterbodies near road water crossings, and associated changes in habitat availability; - b. reduced oxygen concentration; - c. increased concentrations of metals, nutrients and other contaminations (including arsenic and mercury) in water, sediment and the aquatic food chain; - d. increased sedimentation in watercourses and Burke Lake, especially from the mine rock management area, the mine site, airstrip and road activities; and - e. alteration of pH. - 3.
-Describe the developer's commitments to: - a. mitigate any habitat losses (such as habitat creation); and - b. specific management activities and plans, such as the adoption of relevant Operational Statements of the Department of Fisheries and Oceans. - 4.
-Identify best management practices to minimize impacts on fish in this type of environment (including specific consideration of activity timing windows to avoid spawning and incubation periods and proper sedimentation and erosion control measures in close proximity to water bodies), a listing of all commitments to mitigate impacts on fish, fish habitat and other aspects of the aquatic ecosystem, and, where the two differ, a rationale for why certain management practices have not been adopted. - 5.
-Describe the potential for the NICO Project to affect fish in Hislop Lake, or to affect fish downstream of the project which may migrate to Hislop Lake. - 6.
-Describe all water crossings along the NICO access road and roads on the mine site, providing details on flow, fish passage, sediment and erosion control measures and any monitoring plans. - 7.
-Describe potential impacts to fish and fish habitat, including riparian zones, arising from construction, operation, maintenance and decommissioning of the Marian River crossing. - 8.
+- 5. Describe the impacts of the Nechalacho Project on aquatic organisms and habitat, including potential impacts from: - a. changes to flow or habitat, including alterations to banks, shores and riparian areas of water bodies near road water crossings, and associated changes in habitat availability; - b. reduced oxygen concentration; - c. increased concentrations of metals, nutrients and other contaminations in water, sediment and the aquatic food chain; - d. increased sedimentation in Thor Lake and watercourses downstream until Great Slave Lake, especially from the mine rock management area, the mine site, airstrip and road activities; and - e. alteration of pH. - 6.
+Describe the developer's commitments to: - a. mitigate any habitat losses (such as habitat creation); and - b. specific management activities and plans, such as the adoption of relevant Operational Statements of the Department of Fisheries and Oceans. - 7.
+Identify best management practices to minimize impacts on fish in this type of environment (including specific consideration of activity timing windows to avoid spawning and incubation periods and proper sedimentation and erosion control measures in close proximity to water bodies), a listing of all commitments to mitigate impacts on fish, fish habitat and other aspects of the aquatic ecosystem, and, where the two differ, a rationale for why certain management practices have not been adopted.

+- 8. Describe all water crossings along the access road and roads on the mine site, providing details on flow, fish passage, sediment and erosion control measures and any monitoring plans. - 9.
+Describe potential impacts to fish and fish habitat, including riparian zones, arising from construction, operation, maintenance and decommissioning of any watercourse crossing. - 10.
 Discuss how accidents, malfunctions or impacts of the environment on the development could create additional impacts on fish and aquatic species, and how the developer will minimize the potential for these scenarios to occur and manage them via contingency plans if they do occur.